thomaszub/dev-note/docs/programming_languages/go.md

 # Go

-This note ia about the Go language.
+This note is about the Go language.

 ## Design patterns